vasveena/amazon-emr-ttt-workshop/docs/day1/hudi/exercise.md

 We will now use AWS DMS to start pushing this data to S3.

-Go to the DMS Web Console -> Endpoints -> hudidssource.
+Go to the DMS Web Console -> Endpoints -> hudidmsource.
 Check if the connection is successful.
 If not, test the connection again.

 ![Hudi - 16](images/hudi-16.png)